ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 [Pluto](https://plutojl.org/).

 Once you have Julia installed, open the Julia command line (a.k.a. the read-evaluate-print-loop, or REPL).
-While not required, it is easy and highly recommended to set up a local environment[^1] for each of your projects.
+While not required, it is easy and highly recommended to set up a local environment for each of your projects.
 To do that for this tutorial, run the following commands:

 ```julia-repl